noi-techpark/it.bz.opendatahub.databrowser/doc/contribute-to-development.md

 The Databrowser App provides authentication and authorization facilities, using KeyCloak as identity provider.

-The auth information can be accessed in Vue components using the `$auth` property.
+The auth information can be accessed in Vue components using the `auth` store, accessible by the `useAuth()` command.
 If you want to forward that information to a Web Component, please do so using attributes or properties.